 It's a land that covers 3,500 hectares and is the habitat for more than 1,500 species of animals and plants.
 This peaceful forest is under the care of the local people and organizations.

-Inokashira Park was featured in the series Great Teacher Onizuka, in which Eikichi Onizuka submerged his delinquent students's heads in the water using his own unique delinquent style of teaching.
+Inokashira Park was featured in the series Great Teacher Onizuka, in which Eikichi Onizuka submerged his delinquent students' heads in the water using his own unique delinquent style of teaching.

 Inokashira Park was opened in 1917 under the name "Inokashira Imperial Grant Park (Inokashira Onshi Kōen)," stating that the land and its area were given to the public by the Emperor.
 It's a famous spot for anyone who wants a view of the iconic Sakura trees.

-Barakamon is an anime that starts with a professional calligrapher, Seishu Handa, who punches an old man after he criticized him for his out-of-the-book style of calligraphy.
+Barakamon is an anime that starts with a professional calligrapher, Seishu Handa, who punches an old man after he criticized him for his not-by-the-books style of calligraphy.

 He's then sent to the countryside in Fukue Island.
 Fukue Island is one of the largest and most populated places in the Goto Islands.

-Though it's not mentioned in the anime, the island is known for its natural beauty including white sand beaches, churches, and mountains that provide great views of the neighboring islands.
+Though it's not mentioned by name in the anime, the island is known for its natural beauty including white sand beaches, churches, and mountains that provide great views of the neighboring islands.

-The main setting in the anime Ano Hana is a Jorin-ji Temple in Chichibu City.
+The main setting in the anime Anohana: The Flower We Saw That Day is the Jisshōzan Jōrinji Temple in Chichibu City.
 The main characters used to play there when they were kids, and it's also the place where they reunite as teenagers.

-In real-life, Jorin-ji Temple is a small temple and not a playground for children, though there is a nearby park just a few houses away.
-It has some history to it, along with its religious significance in the locality.
+In real life, Jisshōzan Jōrinji Temple is a small temple and not a playground for children, though there's a nearby park just a few houses away.
+On top of its interesting history, it also holds religious significance for the people who live there.

 Suga Shrine is one of the Shinto shrines located in Shibuku, Tokyo.
-There used to be two different shrines during the Edo period, namely the Gozutennou Shrine and the Inari Shrine.
+There used to be two different shrines during the Edo period, namely the Gozu Tennō Shrine and the Inari Shrine.

-In the anime film Your Name, it was an epic final moment for Mitsuha and Taki, the two people who lived and communicated with each other across two different timelines.
+In the anime film Your Name, it was the place for the epic final moment for Mitsuha and Taki, the two people who lived and communicated with each other across two different timelines.